 The aim of the program is to promote a high level of competence in a specific research field, but also in more generic, transferrable skills that are important for high-level professional careers in research, education, or clinical practice.

 A large part of the PhD training occurs in the context of conducting a research project, supervised by an expert.
 In addition, all PhD students will engage in more specific or generic educational activities.
-Students outline and regularly update their personal research plan (PRP) and training and supervision plan (TSP), together with their supervisors (promotor and co-promotor).
+Students outline and regularly update their personal research plan (PRP) and training and supervision plan (TSP), together with their supervisors (promotor and co-promotor(s)).
 Their choices are based on a thorough assessment of previously acquired competencies, skills specifically required for the PhD research, more general knowledge and skills, and future career plans.

 For students with a 4-year PhD position, training activities should add up to at least 20 European credits (EC, or ECTS).
 This requirement is in line with the 2011 NFU Guidelines for PhD tracks in biomedical sciences in the Netherlands, which recommends 20-30 EC for doctoral level academic training programs.
-The total credit requirement for PhD students, who complete their PhD on a 3-year contract and who have previously completed a 2-year research master (or equivalent), is reduced to 15 EC.
+The minimal total credit requirement for PhD students, who complete their PhD on a 3-year contract and who have previously completed a 2-year research master (or equivalent), is 15 EC.